mfornos/clojure-soup/README.md

 Clojurized access for [Jsoup](http://jsoup.org/).

-## Usage
+## Examples

-Getting some links of a web page:
+Get some links of a web page:

 ```clojure
 (use 'jsoup.soup)